 Now again, this risk share strategy has many pros and cons – way too many to write about here.
 But for some filmmakers, being able to successfully structure a project this way, while at the same time doing it legally could be the difference between getting a movie made, or not.

 It’s been a long time since I’ve read Extreme DV at Used-Car Prices: How to Write, Direct, Shoot, Edit, and Produce a Digital Video Feature for LessThan $3,000, but I seem to remember that Rick Schmidt mentioned the risk share model in the book.
-I could be confused about that… But Rick Schmidt is quite a filmmaking inspiration and his book is totally worth a read.
+I could be confused about that… But Rick Schmidt is quite a filmmaking inspiration, and his book is like a filmmaking course you can read.